 In case you stumbled on this post and aren’t familiar with the traditional Mexican spirit of mezcal, let me give you a quick primer.

 There are a few things I’m passionate about in life - travel, preaching Latin America travel, and mezcal are probably my top three.
 Why is mezcal so interesting?
-Well it’s complex - there are seemingly infinite combinations of the many agave plants to use, various methods of distillation, and even the water used in the process changes the flavor.
+Well it’s complex - there are seemingly infinite combinations of the many agave plants to use, various methods of distillation, and even the specific earth from the producing farm changes the flavor.

 It’s a cousin of tequila - made from the same type of plant, the agave.
 But there are a couple of important differences between the two spirits.